-- Have due regard to the SEN Code of Practice and the Equality Act 2010 when carrying out its duties toward all pupils with special educational needs. - Do its best to secure the necessary provision for any pupil identified as having special educational needs. - Ensure that all staff are aware of the importance of providing for these children. - Consult the SLA provider and other schools, when appropriate, and report annually to parents on the success of the school's policy for children with special educational needs. - Ensure that parents are notified of any decision by the school that SEND provision is to be made for their child. - Identify a governor to have specific oversight of the Kingstone Academy Trust's provision for pupils with special educational needs and to oversee the implementation of this policy.
-The SEND Trustees will ensure that all Trustees are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.
+- Have due regard to the SEN Code of Practice and the Equality Act 2010 when carrying out its duties toward all pupils with special educational needs. - Do its best to secure the necessary provision for any pupil identified as having special educational needs. - Ensure that all staff are aware of the importance of providing for these children. - Consult the Service Level Agreement (SLA) providers, and other schools, when appropriate, and report annually to parents on the success of the school's policy for children with special educational needs. - Ensure that parents are notified of any decision by the school that SEND provision is to be made for their child. - Identify a trustee to have specific oversight of the Kingstone Academy Trust's provision for pupils with special educational needs and to oversee the implementation of this policy.
+The SEND Trustee will ensure that all Trustees are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.

-4.3 The SENDCos are responsible for:
+4.3 The SENDCo is responsible for:

-- Using baseline data to identify and monitor all students with SEND. - Informing teaching staff of students SEN and the provision needed. - · Maintaining the school provision map. - Ensuring the correct provision is in place for all students with SEND. - Monitoring, evaluating and reviewing the curriculum that is in place for all students with SEND. - Ensuring that access arrangements are in place, when required, for external examinations. - Coordinating smooth transition from primary feeder schools, and to higher education establishments. - Coordinating smooth transition for pupils with TBI/ABI from hospital back into mainstream education. - Conducting Annual Reviews and monitoring the progress of Statemented students and the process of transferring Statements over to Education Health Care plans. - Liaising with parents of pupils with SEND. - Leading the HLTA team which provides interventions and overseeing the smooth running of the HUB (Secondary School).
+- Using baseline data to identify and monitor all students with SEND. - Informing teaching staff of students SEN and the provision needed. - Implementing and maintaining the school's provision map. - Ensuring the correct provision is in place for all students with SEND. - Monitoring, evaluating and reviewing the curriculum that is in place for all students with SEND. - Ensuring that access arrangements are in place, when required, for external examinations. - Coordinating smooth transition from primary feeder schools, and to higher education establishments. - Coordinating smooth transition for pupils with TBI/ABI, and other medical conditions from hospital back into mainstream education, and where appropriate working with H3, the Hospital School. - Conducting Annual Reviews and monitoring the progress of pupils with an EHCP. - Liaising with parents of pupils with SEND. - Leading the Support Staff team which provides interventions and oversees the smooth running of the HUB (Secondary School).